Carradee/front-end-aides/README.md

-# CSS stuff
+# Front-End Code
-make CSS easier to use

 **THESE ITEMS ARE A BIT OUT-OF-DATE.** On my end, I've made revisions, but I've not yet prepped those in a releasable way.

-These can still be useful or helpful, though.
+This repository includes:

+* a master stylesheet
+* CSS post processor

+To come:

+* a JS & CSS polyfill for the HTML5 `<dialog>` tag

 ## master-stylesheet
 **version: 0.01**